gnawvvis/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script **101-clean_emacs** deletes all files in the current working directory that end with the tilde character, *~*.

 The script **102-tree** creates the directories *welcome/*, *welcome/to/* and *welcome/to/school*.

+The script **103-commas** lists all the files and directories in the current working directory in a comma-separated list.
+The names of directories end with a slash (*/*).